saint-germain/prodimopy_test/README.rst

 prodimopy
 =========

-Python package for plotting ProDiMo results.
+Python package for reading and plotting ProDiMo results.

-This is still under development, but you can use it already, if you want.
+This is still under development, but it is usable.
+Any bug reports or feature requests are very welcome.

 Requirements
 ************